 5 Things to Know About the iOS 12.4.8 Update

-Apple’s released a new version of iOS 12 and the iOS 12.4.8 update is now available for iPhone and iPad models that didn’t move to iOS 13 or iPadOS 13.
+Apple’s released a new iOS 12.4.8 update and the software is available for iPhone and iPad models that didn’t move to iOS 13 or iPadOS 13.

 iOS 12.4.8 is another point update which means it’s another small upgrade for the iPhone 5s, iPhone 6, iPhone 6 Plus, original iPad Air, iPad mini 2, iPad mini 3, and iPod touch sixth-gen.